pactflow/docs.pactflow.io/website/docs/docs/user-interface/bi-directional.md

 You can check our [roadmap](https://github.com/pactflow/roadmap/projects/1) for progress, or to vote for new items

+### Matrix View Tab

+When a pact is published, a comparison will be generated asychronously with the latest provider contract from each branch, and for the provider contract of each deployed/released provider version.
+When a provider contract is published, a comparsion will be generated asychronously with the latest pact for each branch, and for each deployed/released consumer version.
+These results will be used to populate the data for the matrix page.

+Should a [`can-i-deploy`](https://docs.pact.io/pact_broker/can_i_deploy) query be made for a combination of application versions for which a comparsion has not been generated, the comparsion will be performed synchronously, and the results returned in the response.

 ## Contract Incompatibility Messages

 When provider and consumer contracts are incompatible, incompatibility messages and mismatches are listed at [Contract Comparison Tab](#contract-comparison-tab).
 You can also find incompatibility messages under interaction items at [Consumer Contract Tab](#consumer-contract-tab)

 | Error Messsage | Description |